chanezon/azure-linux/coreos/cloud-init/README.md

 There are a few things I want to add to this tutorial in next few week:
 * My first idea was to automate all that provisioning in a tool (generate the cloud-init files from a template).
 Instead of writing it, I looked around and found  [@kenperkins's coreos-cluster-cli](https://github.com/kenperkins/coreos-cluster-cli) to add azure support in it.
 It works on Rackspace.
 If it's extensible enough, I'll probably contribute to it instead of rolling my own tool.
+* document a scalable architecture such as described in [CoreOS Cluster Architectures](https://coreos.com/docs/cluster-management/setup/cluster-architectures/)
 * Deploying a replicated mongodb service in the cluster
 * Describing how to configure docker to be able to connect to it remotely